ajmal017/stock_trend_finder/ideas.md

     - sensitivity analysis; assuming VX2 stays the same, a change in VX1 to X would = X points in XIV i.e. VX1 beta, VX2 beta

-* Download the historical VIX futures data from CBOT and put it into the database
+* VIX: Download the historical VIX futures data from CBOT and put it into the database
+    - Determine length of historical bouts of contango and anticipated effects on XIV

+* Rearrange report so its easier to read

 * Download system refactor ideas
     - PrepopulateDatabase module